1. Home

 Other Common Types of Steel Beams

-• I-Beams: Similar to H-beams but with narrower flanges, often used for vertical load applications in residential buildings.
+• I-Beam: Narrower flanges than H-Beam, often used for vertical load support in residential and light commercial buildings.

-• W-Beams: A variant of H-beams with slightly different proportions, ideal for heavy construction projects.
+• W-Beam: A variant of H-Beam with slightly different proportions, suitable for heavy construction projects.

 H-Beam vs I-Beam: What’s the Difference?